schacon/gitbook/text/51_The_Git_Index_lsfiles/0_ The_Git_Index_lsfiles.markdown

     associated with sufficient information about the trees involved that you can create a three-way merge between them.

-    We saw in <<conflict-resolution>> that during a merge the index can store multiple versions of a single file (called "stages").
+    During a merge, the index can
+    store multiple versions of a single file (called "stages").
 The third column in the linkgit:git-ls-files[1] output above is the stage number, and will take on values other than 0 for files with merge